DATAPACT/AILegalAssistant/README.md

 ## **General Description**

-JSI Assistant tool includes LLM Advisor for Compliance along with Transparency and explainability.
-This codebase implements a Retrieval-Augmented Generation (RAG) assistant focused on EU AI-related regulations.
-It segments the laws, builds embeddings, retrieves relevant articles, and generates answers while displaying both sources and the LLM response. ([GitHub][1])
+AI Legal Assistant tool is a Retrieval-Augmented Generation assistant for compliance.
+This codebase implements a RAG assistant focused on EU AI-related regulations.
+It segments the laws, builds embeddings, retrieves relevant articles, and generates answers while displaying both sources and the LLM response.

 ## **Architecture**